The WP Debugging plugin must have a wp-config.php file that is writable by the filesystem.

 Swap Nodes in a Linked List Without Swapping Data

-Swap Nodes of Linked List Without Swapping Data
+How to Swap Two Nodes in Linked List Without Swapping Data?

 In this problem, we will be discussing how we can swap nodes directly by changing links rather than swapping out the data.
 We will be given a linked list and two keys say x and y, and we have to swap the nodes of the linked list having these keys as data.